-- (1) Suspensions or revocations, unless otherwise outlined or defined in these rules, shall fall under one of the following four levels: - (a) Immediate suspension A suspension that takes place immediately, upon written notice from the Oregon State Police, as evidenced by the date of the postmark, removing a tow vehicle, tow equipment, tow business, or a qualified tow business from the non-preference rotational tow list. - (b) Level one suspension any first violation of these Administrative Rules unless otherwise defined in the rule and shall be for a period of not less than sixty (60) days, and not more than one (1) year in length. - (c) Level two suspension any second violation of these Administrative Rules that is committed within a one (1) year period from the date of any final order and shall be for a period of not less than one (1) year and not more than two (2) years in length. - (d) Revocation any third violation of these Administrative Rules that is committed within a three (3) year period of the date of any final order and shall result in a revocation. - (2) A suspension shall be in effect until the violation is corrected, or the Department orders reinstatement of a letter of appointment or right to apply for a letter of appointment.
+(1) Suspensions or revocation of a letter of appointment, unless otherwise outlined or defined in these rules, shall fall under one of the following four levels:

+(a) Immediate suspension - A suspension that takes place immediately, upon written notice from the Oregon State Police, as evidenced by the date of the postmark, removing a tow vehicle, tow equipment or a tow business from the non-preference rotational tow list.

+(b) Level one suspension - any first violation of these Administrative Rules unless otherwise defined in the rule and shall be for a period of not less than sixty (60) days, and not more than one (1) year in length.

+(c) Level two suspension - any second violation of these Administrative Rules that is committed within a one (1) year period from the date of any final order and shall be for a period of not less than one (1) year and not more than two (2) years in length.

+(d) Revocation - any third violation of these Administrative Rules that is committed within a three (3) year period of the date of any final order and shall result in a revocation of the letter of appointment.

+(2) A suspension shall be in effect until the violation is corrected, or the Department orders reinstatement of the letter of appointment.

 Hist.: OSP 5-2005, f. & cert. ef.
 11-18-05; OSP 1-2006, f.
 3-29-06, cert. ef.
-3-31-06; OSP 1-2009(Temp), f. & cert. ef.
-8-6-09 thru 1-31-10; OSP 2-2009, f.
-10-8-09 cert. ef.
-1-1-10; OSP 3-2009(Temp), f.
-12-18-09, cert. ef.
-1-1-10 thru 6-29-10; OSP 3-2010, f.
-6-1-10, cert. ef.
-6-30-10; OSP 5-2010(Temp), f.
-7-13-10, cert. ef.
-7-14-10 thru 1-10-11; Administrative correction 1-25-11; OSP 4-2011, f.
-9-2-11, cert. ef.
-9-7-11
+3-31-06